Codernta/Codernta/README.md

 - 👋 Hi, I’m @Codernta  🧑
-- 👀 I’m interested in Flutter Mobile Application Development.📱
+- 👀 I’m a Flutter Mobile Application Developer.📱
-- 🌱 I’m currently learning AI in application development.
+- 🌱 I’m currently working on AI in application development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : codernta@gmail.com
 <!---